iugamarian/links/README.md

 Home -> Display

-Selecting "Maintain Display Scaling" makes the Desktop Resolution be the same as Active Signal Resolution not different.
+Selecting "Maintain Display Scaling" and pressing Apply makes the Desktop Resolution be the same as Active Signal Resolution not different.
 Tested.

 # Youtube awk tutorial